 The General Fund records all the day-to-day spending on Council services.
-The net cost of services contained within the General Fund are met primarily from central government funds and from income derived from the Council Tax payers within the Borough.
+The net cost of services contained within the General Fund are met from central government funds and from income derived from the Council Tax and Business Rates payers within the Borough.

 The Government provides a major source of income in the form of general and specific grants.
-Band D Council Tax was frozen at £150.73 for the third year running.
+Band D Council Tax was £147.72, a reduction of 2% compared with 2013/14 (£150.73).

-The Council set a net revenue budget for 2012/13 of £12.781 million.
-The actual spend was £243,000 (1.9%) less than budgeted.
-The table below sets out the net revenue spending and financing compared with the budget for the year:
+The Council's net revenue budget for 2014/15 was £12.337 million.
+The actual spend was £554,000 (4.5%) less than budgeted.
+The following table sets out net revenue spending and financing compared with the budget for the year: